-The first step in a full-mouth rehabilitation is a free consultation with one of our dentists.
+The first step in a full-mouth rehabilitation is a complimentary consultation with one of our dentists.
 Call Beaumont Family Dentistry at 859-554-1772 for new patients, or call at 859-223-2120 for existing patients to schedule one.

 Among the services your plan might include:

 - Same-Day Dental Crowns – Thanks to our CEREC technology, you can get a crown in just one day.

 - Porcelain Dental Veneers – Veneers can cover chips, cracks, and other damage.

 - Fixed Dental Bridges – Bridges can replace a single tooth or several adjacent teeth.

 - Tooth-Colored Fillings – Our non-metal fillings look natural in your smile.

 - Inlays and Onlays – These dental restorations repair damage that is too severe for a filling but not extensive enough for a crown.

 - Dentures – These removable replacement teeth restore your oral function.

 Make Dental Implants Part of Your Full-Mouth Reconstruction